This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Siesta Garden

-This section of the garden surrounds a small casita and sits on a gently sloping terrain with limited sunlight and close neighbours nearby.
+The section of the garden surrounds a small casita and sits on a gently sloping terrain with limited sunlight and close neighbours nearby.
 To manage water runoff and support the natural landscape, we created small terraced levels using local materials like stones and branches, a subtle, sustainable solution that holds moisture and prevents erosion.

 maintenance